-The Vietnamese government recently made some very negative tourist visa changes for U.S. citizens a few months ago.
-Along with eliminating single entry, short term tourist visas, they also raised the visa stamp fee for U.S citizens from a very cheap $25 to a whopping $135!
-I recently wrote about those outrages changes in detail but luckily, it appears the Vietnamese government has received so much flak, they have reversed course on their negative changes for tourist visas.
-If you need to get a Vietnam tourist visa, keep reading as I have detailed step-by-step instructions below.
+The Vietnamese government recently made some negative tourist visa changes for U.S. citizens.
+Along with eliminating single-entry, short term tourist visas, they also raised the visa stamp fee for U.S citizens from a very cheap $25 to a whopping $135!
+I recently wrote about those changes in detail but luckily, it appears the Vietnamese government has received so much flak, they have reversed course on their negative changes for tourist visas.
+If you need to get a tourist visa for Vietnam, keep reading as I have detailed step-by-step instructions below.

 But first, let’s recap the last couple of months.

 Vietnam used to have a relatively cheap tourist visa stamp fee for U.S. citizens.
 You could get a one month, single-entry tourist visa stamp for $25 USD and the entire process could be done online without having to send in your actual passport.
 That was great for students, backpackers and those who wished to add a side trip to Vietnam as part of a much longer Asia itinerary.
 But on August 29, 2016, Vietnam changed their visa process without notice and increased their visa stamp fee significantly for U.S. citizens.